-Your license application will be submitted through Delaware Department of Revenue for resident and non-resident licenses, while most other licenses will be through the Division of Professional Regulation website.
+Your license application will be submitted through the Delaware Department of Revenue for resident and non-resident licenses, while most other licenses will be through the Division of Professional Regulation website.
 While resident and non-resident licenses have a similar application process, other specialty trade licenses vary in requirements and exams you will take.

 Delaware General Contractors License Application

 To start the application process for resident and non-resident licenses, the following requirements will need to be met:

 - Register your business and obtain a business license.